Have you been to Crystal Palace Park Farm? Here’s why it’s great for toddlers and young children

 Eliza wasn’t the biggest fan of the pigs – they are huge, furry and noisy, very unlike Peppa – but was fascinated by most of the other animals including sheep, chickens, Shetland Ponies and strange hen creatures with long feathered legs.

-There’s also a reptile house with horrible snakes, lizards and giant slugs.
+There’s also a small reptile house with horrible snakes, lizards and giant slugs.
+Children love this, and it’s also indoors so a good option to head into if it’s raining.

-It’s small but very sweet, and completely free, so worth a look if you’re in the area or en route to the dinosaurs.
+It’s small but very sweet, and best of all the farm is completely free, so worth a look if you’re in the area or en route to the dinosaurs.

 Crystal Palace Park Farm is at Ledrington Rd, Greater London SE19 2BS.
 It’s open 12-4 every day apart from Wednesday.